leowahwah/Telegram-Bot/README.md

 # Telegram-Bot
 This telegram bot aims to cheer up my friend who is currently lost in the relationship with his girlfriend, named akon, by making some stupid responses imitating her.

 The simple bot is able to reply to messages containing specific keywords.
-If you wish to make one, please follow the steps below.
+If you wish to make one, please follow the steps below:

 1. To create such Telegram bot, you first need to find Bot Father on Telegram and type /start.